-Being a volunteer in Madagascar is truly captivating, this country is the world’s fourth biggest island and is home to 5% of the world’s known animal and plant species including the infamous lemurs, aye-ayes and geckos.
-Most people will only get a glimpse of the magic and mystery of Madagascar through a David Attenborough nature documentary, those with the opportunity to visit will see the full glory of the country!
+Being a volunteer in Madagascar is truly captivating, this country is the world’s fourth biggest island and over 95% of wildlife in there is endemic and exists nowhere else, including the infamous lemurs, aye-ayes and leaf tailed geckos.
+Most people will only get a glimpse of the magic and mystery of Madagascar through a David Attenborough nature documentary.
+Those with the opportunity to visit and volunteer in Madagascar will see the full glory of the country!
 Madagascar is a fantastic destination for people who like getting off the beaten track, including those volunteering in Madagascar.